aweijnitz/pi_backup/README.md

 Update /etc/crontab to run backup.sh as root every night at 3am

 ```01 3    * * *   root    /home/pi/scripts/backup.sh```

+The backup took a little more than an hour on my first run (SD card to USB HDD).

 ## CREDITS